If you’ve got a question about making a claim, our FAQs are here to help you find the answer.

 Normally, we settle all your charges directly with your healthcare provider.
 However, if you have an excess on your plan, you’ll need to pay this.
 We’ll let you know who the excess needs to be paid to.

-Excesses are dependent on your excess type (per plan year or per claim year) and are applied to the first bills we receive in your plan year or at the start or renewal of each claim.
+Your excess is dependent on your excess type (per plan year or per claim) and is applied to the first bills we receive in your plan year or at the start or renewal of each claim.

 Depending on your plan, your excess will start again either from your plan renewal date or a year after your claim was registered.

 Your certificate will outline if you need to pay an excess.
-For more information about your excess, please read your plan terms and conditions, which you can find in My documents.
+For more information about your excess, please read the details of your plan, which you can find in the documents on your Care Hub in Member Zone.
+Through your Care Hub you can also track the excess amounts you have paid.

 How do I know which hospitals I can have treatment at?

-If you’ve added one of the Hospital Select options to your plan and have a specific hospital in mind, please check if it’s included on your hospital list and let Vitality or Alliance Health Group know.
+If you’ve added one of the Hospital Select options to your plan and have a specific hospital in mind, please check if it’s included on your hospital list and let us know.
 You can find details of your hospital list here or find your nearest hospitals using our hospital finder.

-If you choose to use a hospital that’s not on your hospital list, you’ll need to contribute 40% of all your hospital costs, excluding consultant charges.
+If you choose to use a hospital that’s not available under your option, you’ll need to contribute 40% of all your hospital costs, excluding consultant charges.
 Please consider this carefully, as this could result in a considerable cost.

 Making a claim